NicolasCandelaria/NicolasCandelaria/README.md

 - 🌱 I’m currently learning UI/UX design and web development
 - 👯 I’m looking to collaborate on UI/UX redesigns or rebrands
 - 🥅 2021 Goals: receive my first clients on my startup
-- ⚡ Fun fact: I love to play badminton and learn new recipes!
+- ⚡ Fun fact: I love to play badminton and go hiking!

 ### Connect with me: